-Whilst these chains are intended for use in PVC (ABS) pipes, they have the added advantage of a crown drill head in the front, so you can cut roots, or grind up a failed liner within a PVC pipe whilst preventing damage to the pipe wall.
+The chains have a Croco drill head in the front, meant for cutting roots, or grinding up a failed liner within a PVC pipe whilst simultaneously preventing damage to the PVC pipe wall.

-The chains are made from stainless steel to prevent oxidation, and use centrifugal force to centre the tool inside the pipe.
+The chains are made from stainless steel to prevent oxidation, and are fastened to the shaft with hex screws.

-The kit includes:
+The kit consists of:

 Points to note: